rx-angular/rx-angular/libs/cdk/zone-configurations/docs/how-to-debug-zone-flags.md

 ![Performance Profile of unpatched Event Listener](https://raw.githubusercontent.com/rx-angular/rx-angular/master/libs/cdk/zone-configurations/docs/images/angular-zone-flags_event-listener-unpatched-flames_michael-hladky.png)

 > **💡 Pro Tipps:**
 > Recordings should be fully identical with flags on/off to make a valid comparison.
 Fully identical means even the mouse moves and time to wait in between the interactions are important.
-This will make it easy and fast to find the right spot in the flames.
+This will make it easy and fast to find the right spot in flames.
-> You can use this tool to compare two charts by drag and dropping the profile measures into the UI. (need to download reports as json)
+> You can use this tool to compare two charts by drag and dropping the profile measures into the UI. (need to download reports as JSON)
-> Every `.js` file has its own different color on the chart(assigned randomly – except native browser calls, they are yellow)
+> Every `.js` file has its own different color on the chart (assigned randomly – except native browser calls, they are yellow)
-> If you can't find Timings panel, check this tread
+> If you can't find Timings panel, check this thread
-> To see who invoked Timer(looooong curve on flame chart), tick this checkbox in extended preferences:
+> To see who invoked Timer (looooong curve on flame chart), tick this checkbox in extended preferences:
 > ![DevTools - Settings - Experiments - Timeline: event initiators](https://raw.githubusercontent.com/rx-angular/rx-angular/master/libs/cdk/zone-configurations/docs/images/dev-tools_timeline-event-initiators_michael-hladky.png)
 > Search for 'tick' – it indicates that `ApplicationRef#tick` was most probably invoked by `zone.js` (ctrl+F for search over the flame chart)
 > ![Performance Tab - search timeline](https://raw.githubusercontent.com/rx-angular/rx-angular/master/libs/cdk/zone-configurations/docs/images/dev-tools_performance_search-method-names_michael-hladky.png)